 });

-- Real-time preview across 90+ email clients
+- Real-time preview across 90+ clients

-- ESP sync for seamless deployment
+- ESP sync for deployment

-- Preserves media queries automatically
+- Preserves media queries by default

 - Configurable inlining rules

-- Integration with major build systems
+- Plays nice with most build systems

 {